dylanonelson/enumfactory/README.md

 ```javascript
 `Enum ${name}`
 ```

+#### A note on errors
+In development (`process.env.NODE_ENV !== 'production'`) and when the environment supports `Proxy`s, an EnumType will throw errors when you try to get or set a property that is not defined.
+If either of the former conditions are not met, EnumTypes behave like normal JavaScript objects.

 #### A note on equality
 Every EnumValue is an object, even those which are defined as strings.
 So each constant will evaluate as strictly equal *only to itself*.